barryhawkins/aka/README.txt

 Overview
 ---------------
 Moniker is an interface AddOn for World of Warcraft (WoW), the MMORPG produced by Blizzard Entertainment.
 It is inspired by the Identity AddOn that has filled a similar role over the years.
-Identity and its successor Identity-2 have been loving shepherded by Ferusnox and UltraNurd, and we thank them for their years of service to the WoW community.
+Identity and its successor Identity-2 have been lovingly shepherded by Ferusnox and UltraNurd, and we thank them for their years of service to the WoW community.

 Quick Start